imadibrahem/xicare_bot/README.md

 - Login with `gcloud auth application-default login` before starting scripts that use google vertex ai.

-## Pocketbase
+## Production

+- Rename env.production to .env and fill in values
-- Create a superuser on the server using `pocketbase superuser create EMAIL PASS`
+- Create a superuser in pocketbase using `pocketbase superuser create EMAIL PASS`

 ## Notes